 Hausa is an Afro-Asiatic language widely spoken throughout West Africa.
 In terms of numbers of speakers, Hausa rivals Swahili as the most important language on the African continent.
 It is the pre-eminent language of Northern Nigeria, and is widely spoken in the neighboring countries as well as in other parts of West Africa.
-Hausa has been written with a modified Arabic script since at least the 18 th century.
-The growth of Hausa ʿAjamī was accelerated by the reform movement of Uthman dan Fodio (1754-1817) and the Sokoto Caliphate, which dominated the Northern Nigerian region through the 19 th century, and which is often equated with Hausaland itself.
-Dan Fodio and his contemporaries made a very conscious effort to spread their message and faith through ʿAjamī in Hausa, as well as Fulfulde.
+Hausa has been written with a modified Arabic script since at least the 18th century.
+The growth of Hausa Ajami was accelerated by the reform movement of Usman ɗan Fodio (1754-1817) and the Sokoto Caliphate, which dominated the Northern Nigerian region through the 19th century, and which is often equated with Hausaland itself.
+Usman ɗan Fodio, his daughter Nana Asma’u (1793-1864), and their contemporaries made a very conscious effort to spread their message and faith through Ajami in Hausa, as well as Fulfulde.
 They composed works, often in verse, to persuade people to join the reform movement and to instruct them in Islamic practice.